While it may not seem like a game-changer, painting a home gym can definitely have an impact on your at-home workouts.

 We’ll cover the top paint colors from brands like Sherwin Williams and Behr, as well as tips for painting a home gym space.

-- 7 Best Home Gym Paint Colors (Get Motivated With These Ideas)
+- Keep Motivated With These 7 Home Gym Paint Colors

-- 4. Best For Small Home Gyms: Really Teal (Sherwin Williams)
+- 4. Really Teal (Sherwin Williams) - Best For Small Home Gyms

-- 6. Best For Garage Gyms: Sandcastle Symphony (Glidden)
+- 6. Sandcastle Symphony (Glidden) - Best For Garage Gyms

 - Should I Paint My Home Gym?
 (How-To Guide)

-7 Best Home Gym Paint Colors (Get Motivated With These Ideas)
+Keep Motivated With These 7 Home Gym Paint Colors

 There is an infinite number of colors to paint a home gym, so deciding on one can be a daunting task.
 Even just flipping through paint samples can be overwhelming, especially if you want to find the perfect balance of energizing and relaxing.